Read our top tips for choosing curtains and blind fabrics that work beautifully together.

 - Simple measures such as opening a window can help reduce the spread of mould.

-- Replace single glazed (should be single-glazed) windows with double glazing to reduce draughts and retain heat.
+- Replace single-glazed windows with double glazing to reduce draughts and retain heat.

 - How to remove stubborn stains from curtains